+PSE is the result of the pig being stressed prior to slaughter and this causes the body temperature to rise which destroys the structure of the muscle.
+The product is useless for any form of processing.

-PSE is the rand this causes to rise whichs The d PSE is tothe .
-Meat inspectors should report this to an in an export works or the QA manager in a domestic plant condition
+The disposition PSE is to remove all the affected muscles by trimming and judge the remainder on merits.
+Meat inspectors should report this to an OPV in an export works or the QA manager in a domestic plant as this condition is a result of bad animal handling practices.

+Infections abscess formation